-Community organizations and individuals raised public concerns during the fall about discrimination and racial bias against students in decisions made by WSU’s Student Conduct Board.
+Community organizations and individuals raised public concerns during the fall of 2016 about discrimination and racial bias against students in decisions made by WSU’s Student Conduct Board.
 Some of those decisions involved student-athletes as well as students of color.

 In addition, on December 1, Division III of the Washington Court of Appeals ruled that WSU and other public institutions of higher education in the state must use a full adjudication process in conduct cases in which students face possible expulsion or are accused of sexual assault.

 How is the University responding?

 On Oct.
 28, 2016, the University announced it would hire an independent third party, the law firm of Lyons O’Dowd, to examine the specific issue of alleged racial and ethnic bias in the student conduct process.
 Firm principal Marc Lyons, an expert in education law, began his work the week of Oct.
 31.

 On Dec.
-9, President Schulz announced the formation of a 15-member task force of WSU faculty, staff, students, alumni, and donors that is in the midst of a comprehensive review of the University’s conduct process.
+9, President Schulz announced the formation of a 15-member task force of WSU faculty, staff, students, alumni, and donors.
+The group currently is in the midst of a comprehensive review of the University’s conduct process.

 In response to the Dec.
 1 state Court of Appeals ruling, the University implemented some emergency rules for student conduct hearings occurring prior to the adoption of the task force recommendations.